 JMA Journal’s peer review process depends upon the professionalism of its volunteer reviewers.
 All reviewers are experts in the field of research; therefore, they are in the best position to judge the quality and importance of the work submitted to JMA Journal.
-The names of the reviewers remain unknown to the authors, as JMA Journal operates a single-blind review throughout the review process.
+The names of the reviewers remain unknown to the authors, as JMA Journal operates a single-anonymized review throughout the review process.

 JMA Journal expects that peer review is fair, unbiased and timely.
 Decisions to accept or reject a manuscript for publication are based on the manuscript’s importance to the field, originality and clarity in expression, the study’s validity and its relevance to JMA Journal’s scope and aim.